Contract: Overview

+A contract is a set of constructs created by distinct parties (Meeting of the minds) working to accomplish more than they could alone.
+Contracts are generally written and signed, and the legal enforceability of them secures some shelter of reliability.
 Contracts are widely used in commercial law, and for the most part form the legal foundation for transactions across the world.
 Common examples include contracts for the sale of services and goods, construction contracts, contracts of carriage, software licenses, employment contracts, insurance policies, sales or leases of land, among others.
 A contractual term is a "provision forming part of a contract".
-Each term gives rise to a contractual obligation, breach of which can give rise to litigation.
+Each term gives rise to a contractual obligation, breach of which can give rise to litigation, although a contract may also state circumstances in which performance of an obligation may be excused.
 Not all terms are stated expressly, and terms carry different legal weight depending on how central they are to the objectives of the contract.

+Contracting is a specific phase within procurement.
+It includes creating, negotiating, and managing contracts.

 Obligations created by contracts can generally be transferred, subject to requirements imposed by law.
 Laws regarding the modification of contracts or the assignment of rights under a contract are broadly similar across jurisdictions.
 In most jurisdictions, a contract may be modified by a subsequent contract or agreement between the parties to modify the terms governing their obligations to each other.
 This is reflected in Article 3.1.2 of the Principles of International Commercial Contracts, which states that "a contract is concluded, modified or terminated by the mere agreement of the parties, without any further requirement".
 Assignments are typically subject to statutory restrictions, particularly with regard to the consent of the other party to the contract.